Class act (performance): In dance

-Against the backdrop of dance teams working in the blackface tradition, Atkins was one in a long list of virtuoso black male dance artists who rejected the minstrel show stereotypes of the grinning-and-dancing clowns ... lazy, incompetent fools ... and dandies who thought only of flashy clothes, flirtatious courting, new dances, and good looks.
-Atkins' and his peers aspired to pure artistic expression driven by a desire for respectability and equality on the American concert stage.
+Against the backdrop of dance teams working in the blackface tradition, Atkins was one in a long list of black male dance artists who rejected the minstrel show stereotypes.
+Atkins and his peers were known for artistic expression, driven by a desire for respectability and equality on the American concert stage.

 Class act syles, in tap

-Marshall Stearns, in the 1964 film-made-for-TV, Over the Top to Bebop, stated that the class act "started with the soft-shoe and the sand and the shuffle; and it grew up and became a dance in which you showed elegance and dignity and precision.
+Marshall Stearns, in the 1964 television film, Over the Top to Bebop, stated that the class act "started with the soft-shoe and the sand and the shuffle; and it grew up and became a dance in which you showed elegance and dignity and precision.
 And every class act in the thirties and forties had their own soft-shoe."